Ryan Kaine is on the hunt…

 Only then would the bastard learn what it felt like to be on the receiving end of a thumping.

-He rolled his shoulders, stretched his neck, and pointed the Zeiss Victory SF 8x42 binoculars—the one piece of surveillance equipment he hadn’t forgotten—at the front of the house, making the most of the floodlights’ illumination.
+He rolled his shoulders, stretched his neck, and trained the Zeiss Victory SF 8x42 binoculars—the only piece of surveillance equipment he’d found in the “borrowed” grab-bag, apart from the “special” comms glasses—on the front of the house, making the most of the floodlights’ illumination.

-The entrance portico—two white-painted columns supporting a triangular canopy—aimed for impressive but only hit excessive and ostentatious.
-Two steps led up to a semi-circular floor covered in black and white tiles laid out in a chessboard pattern.
-Double doors, panelled and painted black in a high-gloss finish, wore wrought iron furniture.
-Two huge lionheads with thick metal rings in their mouths acted as knockers.
+The entrance portico—two white columns supporting a triangular canopy—aimed for impressive but only hit excessive and ostentatious.
+Two steps led up to a semi-circular floor covered in black-and-white tiles laid out in a chessboard pattern.
+Double doors— panelled and painted black in a high-gloss finish—wore black, wrought-iron furniture.
+Two huge lionheads with thick, metal rings in their mouths acted as knockers.
 Two more formed the handles.
-Raised iron rivets fastened enormous wrought iron hinges into the woodwork, trying to give the impression of a drawbridge.
+Raised iron rivets fastened enormous, wrought-iron hinges into the woodwork, trying to give the impression of a drawbridge.

 Fuck’s sake, what a mess.